 The Funnel Analysis tool lets you track the progress of players through sequences of events.
 Custom funnels can be created based on key events in your game and allow you to follow your players’ journeys; identifying where they drop out so that you can address retention issues or explore key monetization events and levers.

 What is a funnel?

 A funnel is built up of a number of steps, each step is an event in the game.
-Depending on the number of parameters in each step a funnel may contain up to 100 steps with users only eligible for a step if they successfully passed through the previous step.
+Depending on the number of parameters in each step a funnel may contain up to 100 steps, with users only eligible for the next step if they successfully passed through the previous step.

 The Funnels tool page is contains three main areas of functionality.

 - The File menu contains options for creating new funnels, opening existing funnels or saving the funnel you are currently working on.

 - You can also clone the funnel you are currently working on by clicking the copy button.

 - The name of the funnel can be edited from the initial “Untitled Funnel” to something more descriptive.

 - You can also give the funnel a longer description by clicking on the info button.
 The description will be displayed if the funnel is used in a custom dashboard.